-We have incurred significant losses since our inception, anticipate that we will continue to incur significant losses in 2018 and may continue to incur losses for the foreseeable future.
+We have incurred significant losses since our inception, anticipate that we will continue to incur significant losses in 2019 and may continue to incur losses in the future.

-We have incurred significant net losses in each year since our inception in July 2005, and as of December 31, 2017, we had an accumulated deficit of \$297.9 million.
+We have incurred significant net losses in each year since our inception in July 2005, and as of December 31, 2018, we had an accumulated deficit of \$345.0 million.

 We have devoted most of our financial resources to research and development, including our non-clinical development activities and clinical trials.
 To date, we have financed our operations primarily through the sale of equity securities, debt, government contract funding, sale of royalty and milestones, and proceeds from our commercial partner, Grünenthal.
 The size of our future net losses will depend, in part, on the rate of future expenditures and our ability to generate revenues.
-We expect to continue to incur substantial expenses as we work to address the recommendations made in the DSUVIA CRL and confirm plans to move towards resubmission of the DSUVIA NDA, continue our pre-commercialization activities for DSUVIA and ZALVISO, conduct research and development activities for our product candidates, including addressing issues raised by the FDA related to regulatory review of ZALVISO, and support the manufacturing and supply of ZALVISO in Europe for Grünenthal.
-While Grünenthal has begun commercial sales of ZALVISO in the EU, if DSUVIA), ZALVISO, or our other product candidates are not successfully developed or commercialized, or if revenues are insufficient following marketing approval, we will not achieve profitability and our business may fail.
-Our success is also dependent on obtaining regulatory approval to market our product candidates outside of the United States through current and future collaborations which may not materialize or prove to be successful.
+We expect to continue to incur substantial expenses as we support commercialization activities for DSUVIA, conduct research and development activities, including the FDA regulatory review of the resubmitted Zalviso NDA, once resubmitted, and support the manufacturing and supply of Zalviso in Europe for Grünenthal.
+While Grünenthal has begun European commercial sales of Zalviso, if DSUVIA is not successfully commercialized, or if Zalviso is not successfully developed or commercialized, or if revenues are insufficient following marketing approval, we will not achieve profitability and our business may fail.
+Our success is also dependent on current and future collaborations to market our products outside of the United States, which may not materialize or prove to be successful.